 Wednesday, October 17 was a perfect day for cub hunting in Central Maryland.
 The morning was clear, crisp, and chilly, the dew covered the ground, and the fall foliage is coming into full color.
 This Carrollton Hounds fixture—Ships Quarter Farm—is one of my favorites, not only for the quality of hunting but also for selfish reasons as it is where I board Joe, Jr. It means a more leisurely morning as there is no hitching up the trailer and driving to the meet.

 This day would see small fields and me leading the Second Field as our regular Field Master was indisposed with work.
 After hounds were off loaded, announcements made, and guests welcomed, MFH and huntsman Dulany Noble rode off for the first draw, the bottom of Cranberry Creek below Ships Quarters.
 This covert is always productive as Sir Charles makes it a home.
-This summer we had two cubs that would come out to play in the driveway and pastures.To read more, log in (above) or click to subscribe.
+This summer we had two cubs that would come out to play in the driveway and pastures.To read more, a subscription is required.
+Log in or click here to subscribe.